 Background

-Oral cholera vaccination is be as an approach to prevent outbreaks in at-risk settings and control cholera in endemic settings.
+Oral cholera vaccination is being considered as an approach to preventing outbreaks in at-risk settings, and controlling cholera in endemic settings.
 However, vaccine-derived herd immunity may be short-lived, rendering the population susceptible to outbreaks in the absence of complementary interventions or revaccination.
-Rational control strategies must account for the complex interaction between several drivers of waning herd immunity, including human mobility, population turnover, and imperfect or short-lived vaccine efficacy.
+Rational control strategies must account for the complex interaction between several drivers of waning herd immunity, including human mobility and population turnover, as well as imperfect or waning vaccine efficacy.

 Methods and Findings

 We use mathematical models to simulate routine and mass oral cholera vaccination in a population with varying degrees of migration, transmission intensity, and vaccine coverage.
-We show that migration and waning vaccine efficacy strongly influence the duration of herd immunity while birth/death processes have minimal impacts.
+We show that migration and waning vaccine efficacy strongly influence the duration of population-level, herd immunity while birth/death processes have minimal impacts.
 As compared to either periodic mass vaccination or routine vaccination alone, a community could be protected longer by a blended “Mass and Maintain” strategy.
-To prevent a cholera outbreak sparked by an imported case, vaccination may be best targeted at populations with intermediate degrees of mobility as compared to communities with very high or very low population turnover.
-Using our best estimates of population size, rates of turnover, and the 2014 and 2015 vaccination campaigns in the Bentiu Protection of Civilians Camp in South Sudan, we estimate the camp population was 80.8% susceptible on October 16, 2016 – the day of the first case reported from the ongoing outbreak.
+We show that vaccination may be best targeted at populations with intermediate degrees of mobility as compared to communities with very high or very low population turnover.
+We analyze the 2014 and 2015 vaccination campaigns in the Bentiu Protection of Civilians Camp in South Sudan, and estimate that the camp population was 80.8% susceptible at the beginning of an outbreak, despite two high-coverage vaccination campaigns X years earlier.

 Conclusions

-Oral cholera vaccines can be powerful tools for quickly protecting a population for a certain period of time that depends critically on vaccine coverage, vaccine efficacy over time, and the rate of population turnover through human mobility.
-Due to waning herd immunity, epidemics in vaccinated communities are possible but become less likely through complementary interventions or rational revaccination strategies.
+Oral cholera vaccines can be powerful tools for quickly protecting a population for a period of time that depends critically on vaccine coverage, vaccine efficacy over time, and the rate of population turnover through human mobility.
+Due to waning herd immunity, epidemics in vaccinated communities are possible but become less likely using “mass and maintain” vaccination strategies.

 Introduction

-Vaccination campaigns commonly aim to achieve a state of herd immunity,[1–3] which occurs when direct and indirect vaccine protection reduce the expected number of infections per case below one (i.e., the effective reproductive number Re < 1).
-Vaccine-derived herd immunity emerges when vaccine coverage and vaccine efficacy are sufficiently high; conversely, herd immunity can wane over time through the loss of efficacy (e.g., for short-lived vaccine direct effects) or decreasing coverage (e.g., through a net influx of susceptible, unvaccinated individuals).
+Vaccination campaigns are designed to achieve herd immunity in a population,[1–3] which prevents transmission of a disease by reducing the number of susceptible individuals.
+Vaccine-derived herd immunity emerges when vaccine coverage and vaccine efficacy are sufficiently high.
+Conversely, herd immunity can wane over time either due to short-lived immunity generated by the vaccine, or via an influx of susceptible, unvaccinated individuals.
 Due to a reliable efficacy profile and high attainable coverage, the killed oral cholera vaccine (kOCV) can generate powerful herd protection effects.[4,5] The World Health Organization (WHO) manages a kOCV stockpile to facilitate vaccine usage in three settings: (1) high-risk humanitarian crises; (2) high-endemicity “hot spots”; and (3) outbreak response.[6]
-As the stockpile approaches its fifth year and key finding cycles, such as the GAVI Alliance 2018 vaccine investment strategy,[7] uncertainties in sustainability and long-term strategy must be addressed, particularly regarding the duration of herd immunity (DHI) in these three settings.
+As the stockpile approaches its fifth year, evaluation of its management [7] must address uncertainties in sustainability and long-term strategy, particularly regarding the duration of herd immunity (DHI) in these three settings.

-First, kOCVs can be a quick stopgap measure to protect cholera-prone dynamic populations such as refugee camps,[8] but there is a need to know how much time is “bought” by vaccination before implementing longer-term solutions such as water, sanitation, and hygiene promotion.
+First, kOCVs can be a quick stopgap measure to protect cholera-prone dynamic populations such as refugee camps,[8] but it remains unclear how much time is “bought” by vaccination before implementing longer-term solutions such as water, sanitation, and hygiene promotion.
 Second, economic and feasibility analyses of routine vaccination are strongly influenced by the frequency of revaccination – a topic that is poorly understood for kOCVs.[9]
 Third, it remains to be seen how strongly, and in what direction, population mobility should be considered when prioritizing target populations for vaccination.